The best fly fishing guide service for the Soca Valley of Slovenia.

 I suggest using floating weight forward fly lines.

-Take a 9 ft. tapered monofilament leader and make it longer with fluorocarbon tippet between 4x to 6x to have a total length of around 12 ft.
+9 ft. tapered monofilament 4x leader.
+Add fluorocarbon tippet between 4x to 6x extend to around 12 ft.

-To treat the fish with respect only a hand net with a mesh made from rubber is the right way to take the fish out of the water.
-Other nets made from mesh nylon are damaging the fish.
+A landing net with a rubber mesh is the right way to take the fish out of the water.

 What artificial flies are succesful?